Cyanocobalamin vs Methylcobalamin (For Vegans & Non-Vegans)

 Supplementation is the only sure-fire way to make sure you are getting a reliable amount of B12 daily, and a blood test will clear up any questions you may have on your current levels!

-Research shows that a mix of methylcobalamin and adenosylcobalamin makes for the safest and most bioavailable B12, and that is why we have chosen to include both these forms in our premium multivitamin (unlike 99% of all the other supplement brands out there).
+Research shows that a mix of methylcobalamin and adenosylcobalamin makes for the most bioavailable B12, and that is why we have chosen to include both these forms in our essential multivitamin for vegans (unlike 99% of all the other supplement brands out there).